TheM1ddleM1n/HTMLSnakeGame/README.md

 ### HTMLSnakeGame

-A simple, browser-based Snakey game built with HTML and JavaScript.
+A simple, browser-based Snakey game built with HTML and JavaScript!

 ## Features